 Password: Here you can assign a password to the user.

-Password change required: Here you can force the user to change his password at the next login.
+Password change required: Here you can force the user to change their password at the next login.

 Users can enable two-factor authentication to further secure the account.
 In addition to the user name and password, a verification code (“Time-based One-time Password”) must be entered.
 This one-time password must be generated by a two-factor app such as 1Password, Authy, Google Authenticator, Microsoft Authenticator, LastPass Authenticator, or any other TOTP app.